 Cardiogenic shock continues to be a difficult clinical problem; the management of this condition requires a rapid and well-organized approach.
 (See Prognosis, Treatment, and Medication.)

 The diagnosis of cardiogenic shock may be made at the bedside by observing hypotension, absence of hypovolemia, and clinical signs of poor tissue perfusion, which include oliguria, cyanosis, cool extremities, and altered mentation.
 These signs usually persist after attempts have been made to correct hypovolemia, arrhythmia, hypoxia, and acidosis.
 (See Presentation, DDx.)

-Shock is identified in most patients based on findings of hypotension and inadequate organ perfusion, which may be caused by either low cardiac output or low systemic vascular resistance (SVR).
-Circulatory shock can be subdivided into 4 distinct classes based on the underlying mechanism and characteristic hemodynamic findings.
-In all patients, before establishing a definite diagnosis of septic shock, the following 4 classes of shock should be considered and systematically differentiated.
+Shock is identified in most patients on the basis of findings of hypotension and inadequate organ perfusion, which may be caused by either low cardiac output or low systemic vascular resistance (SVR).
+Circulatory shock can be subdivided into four distinct classes according to the underlying mechanism and characteristic hemodynamic findings.
+In all patients, before a definite diagnosis of septic shock is established, the following four classes of shock should be considered and systematically differentiated.
 (See Pathophysiology, Etiology, Presentation and Workup.)

 Cardiogenic shock characterized by primary myocardial dysfunction renders the heart to be unable to maintain adequate cardiac output.
 These patients demonstrate clinical signs of low cardiac output, with adequate intravascular volume.
 The patients have cool and clammy extremities, poor capillary refill, tachycardia, narrow pulse pressure, and low urine output.

 Hypovolemic shock results from loss of blood volume, the possible reasons for which include gastrointestinal bleeding, extravasation of plasma, major surgery, trauma, and severe burns.